dmontaner-teaching/ngs_software_installation/cufflnks.md

-Latest version binaryes may be download from:
+Latest version binaryes may be download from
 <http://cufflinks.cbcb.umd.edu/>

+Just uncompres and add the executable files to your path.